Keeping us Safe

 We have excellent relations with out local police and community officers who regularly attend our school events and are invited in to different classes to talk about a variety of topics.

-In years YR – Y3 children go swimming once a week.
-They are accompanied by 2 members of staff who remain poolside during the lesson and closely supervise the children in the changing rooms.
-The children are taught swimming by fully trained instructors.
+In years YR – Y6 children go swimming once a week.
+They are accompanied by at least 2 members of staff who remain poolside during the lesson and closely supervise the children in the changing rooms.
+The children are taught swimming by a fully trained instructor.

 Risk Assessments and School Trips

-All school trips involve the undertaking of a risk assessment and we ask pupils to wear their uniform so thay can be easily identified.
+All school trips involve the undertaking of a risk assessment and we ask pupils to wear their uniform so they can be easily identified.

 It is the responsibility of the whole school to ensure that school is a bully free zone.
 We are proactive in promoting a caring and positive ethos between all members of the school community.
 We have an anti-bullying policy with very clear procedures in place in the event of an incident involving bullying.
-We follow the SEAL (Social, Emotional Aspects of Learning) scheme of work and every half term there is a new topic that the whole school focus on through circle time, discussion groups and school assemblies.
-Every year we focus on anti-bullying week through SEAL and involve the children in anti-bullying competitions.
+We follow the Kapow PSHE scheme of work.
+Every year we focus on anti-bullying week and involve the children in anti-bullying competitions.